ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 build-slaves
 shared-tools
 ```
-Referring to the playbook example above, we can see here, that the `application-vms` group comprises `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` containing development infrastructure.
+Referring to the playbook example above, we can see here, that the `application-vms` group consists of  `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` probably containing development infrastructure.
-Grouping `application-vms` is a way of documenting that `developer-vms` and `shared-vms` are set up in a very similar way (consisting of the same roles and using similar playbooks).
+Grouping `developer-vms` and `shared-vms` into `application-vms` is a way of saying that they are set up in a very similar way (consisting of the same roles and using similar, possibly identical playbooks).

 Of course this structure of playbooks and inventories assumes that we are dealing with "hosts" in the first place.
 But how relevant is this model in an environment where the primary method of deployment is through containers and hosts are being abstracted away?
-This will be discussed shortly, but first let's have a look at the role of Ansible in the CI/CD pipeline.
+This will be discussed shortly, but first let's have a look at the purpose of Ansible in the CI/CD pipeline.

 # Jenkins and Ansible
+While I am referring to Jenkins here because it is the most commonly used CI / CD system out there, the idea is applicable to similar tools just as well.

 -> pipeline
 -> only "one command" to get things done -> easier to refactor / lowers entry-barrier